 Speakers come in all shapes and sizes and vary in price, we all know that.
-So, what is the big difference between a omnidirectional speaker like the VEDDAN Origin and a conventional one?
+In the past, when choosing a new speaker, you only had to look at its size and design.
+The bigger the size, the louder the music.
+In today’s world there are many options to choose from.
+From the past we are used to speakers that radiate sound straight forward.
+However, the technology in speakers has been developed to such an extent that it is also possible to radiate sound all around.
+These kind of speakers are also called “omnidirectional speakers”.
+So, what is the big difference between an omnidirectional speaker like the VEDDAN Origin and a conventional one?
 Before we dive into that, it is good to tell something about sound and the technology used in traditional speakers.

 NOTHING MORE THAN VIBRATIONS

 A loudspeaker is a mechanical system, a so-called dynamic converter, which ensures that air starts moving by converting electric energy into kinetic energy.
 This is perceived through our ears as sound.
 Sound is the general name for acoustic vibrations.
 These vibrations (frequencies) are measured in Hertz (Hz), the number of vibrations per second.

 “When the frequencies get higher than 300Hz, most speakers start bundling them.”

 A newborn baby can hear frequencies between 20 and 20,000 Hz which is referred to as the ‘audible spectrum’.
 As we get older, humans’ hearing ability decreases resulting in being less susceptible to high frequencies.
 We call all frequencies below 20 Hz ‘infrasound’ and everything above 20,000 Hz ‘ultrasound’.
 Many animals are able to hear these frequencies.
 Also, it is important to know that low and high frequencies have different vibrations and therefore move differently in a room.